 In contrast, dry EPS does not loose R-value over time which is why the National Institute of Standards & Technology (NIST) chose it as a Standard Reference Material for Thermal Conductivity (SRM 1453).

 ** R means resistance to heat flow.
 The higher the R-value, the greater the insulating power.

-Water content in any insulation material causes a deterioration of its thermal performance.
+Water content in any insulation material reduces its thermal performance.
 Unlike most other insulation materials both EPS and XPS are good at keeping moisture out because of their hydrophobic, non-hygroscopic, and closed cell properties.
 Besides the gases used, the two materials' manufacturing processes also differ significantly: XPS uses continuous extrusion with dies whereas EPS is made from expanded beads that are fused together in molds.

 So EPS has bead-boundaries that XPS lacks and they cause a slightly higher absorption of liquid water.
 The North American industry standards again use short-term tests for water absorption, in effect underreporting the values compared to European standards and results from long-term immersion studies as shown in Table 4.

-According to the long-term studies, the absorption rates for both EPS and XPS start to plateau after one to two months of immersion and the water contents remain almost constant after about a year of immersion.
+According to the long-term studies of actual field exposure, the absorption rates for both EPS and XPS start to plateau after one to two months of immersion and the water contents remain almost constant after about a year of immersion.
 Once the bead-boundaries of EPS are saturated, the closed cells of EPS and XPS resist any additional absorption of liquid water equally well.

 Table 4: RCPS Water Absorption by Total Immersion over Time